DarrelASandbox/playground-go/chris_james/04-q-n-a/README.md

 - **Tips**:
   - If you find yourself testing for multiple error conditions don't fall in to the trap of comparing the error messages.
   - [Working with Errors in Go 1.13](https://go.dev/blog/go1.13-errors)

+## Context-Aware Reader

+This chapter demonstrates how to test-drive a context aware `io.Reader` as written by Mat Ryer and David Hernandez in [The Pace Dev Blog](https://pace.dev/blog/2020/02/03/context-aware-ioreader-for-golang-by-mat-ryer.html).

+[In a previous chapter](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/context) we discussed how we can use context to provide cancellation.
+This is especially useful if you're performing tasks which may be computationally expensive and you want to be able to stop them.

+- What we want to demonstrate is something like
+  - Given an `io.Reader` with "ABCDEF", when I send a cancel signal half-way through I when I try to continue to read I get nothing else so all I get is "ABC"
+- So rather than reading everything, we could:
+  - Supply a fixed-size byte array that doesn't fit all the contents
+  - Send a cancel signal
+  - Try and read again and this should return an error with 0 bytes read